lordpinpin/p3-producer-consumer/README.md

 4. Run Code

-The consumer service is a Spring Boot application that now runs locally instead of in a Docker container.

-a.
-Navigate to the Consumer Project

-cd consumer-server

-b.
-Run the Consumer Service

-To start the consumer service, use the following command:
+To start the consumer service, use the following command: mvn exec:java

-mvn exec:java

 This will run both the Consumer and Producers together at once.